 Southern Gulf Islands

 For Building Permits in the Southern Gulf Islands (within the jurisdiction of the Capital Regional District (CRD)) please submit a Preliminary Plan Review Form and required documents electronically.
+The Southern Office may be reached by phone at 1-250-405-5151 or by emailing southinfo@

 The CRD is responsible for issuing building permits and Islands Trust only reviews plans for consistency with zoning.